L1 Invariants¶

 - Refresh:

-refresh_matviews_sql(instance)returns a single SQL string with 26 statements (13 REFRESH + 13 ANALYZE) in dependency order.
+refresh_matviews_sql(instance)returns a single SQL string in dependency order: base-table statistics first, then a REFRESH + statistics pair per matview — every object's stats land right after its own refresh, so no downstream matview ever plans against an unanalyzed upstream.
 Caller splits on;and executes per-statement (psycopg2'scursor.executecan't run multiple statements separated by;reliably). - Per-instance hot-path indexes: every L1 invariant matview

 ships indexes on the dashboard's filter dropdowns